 In the first part of Science and society you will have about 50 hours to complete your short independent project.
 The project can be on a topic of your choosing allowing you to explore something of interest and which suits your unique skills.
 Your project can be based on fieldwork, analysis of primary scientific data at your desk, or research in another suitable place such as a museum, workplace or urban area.
 The project will give you an opportunity to develop scientific research skills that will be useful for a project-based module and the workplace.
 The final part provides you with study materials on some short topics of particular relevance to society including: climate change, how science is funded and natural hazards.

 This module uses a commentary to guide you in your study of selected extracts from text books including some used in former courses (e.g. S369, S339, S269, S330) scientific papers, video, animations and multimedia.
 The commentary includes academic concepts together with questions to allow you to test and reflect on your learning.
-If you are studying the BSc (Hons) Natural Sciences, this module forms an ideal transition between Stage 2 and the final 60 credits at Stage 3 including the project module (SXG390 or equivalent).
+If you are studying the BSc (Honours) Natural Sciences, this module forms an ideal transition between Stage 2 and the final 60 credits at Stage 3 including the project module (SXG390 or equivalent).
 Alternatively if you are on the Open degree, the module can be studied at any time during Stage 3.

 You will learn

-This module covers Earth science knowledge, theories, concepts and terminology.
-The module examines how interpretations are made based on a wide variety of observations and datasets and the uncertainties associated with these together with the relevance of Earth science to society.
-You will learn how to: apply knowledge and understanding, construct and test hypotheses, carry out and report on investigations, access and critically assess sources of information, together with the collection, application and communication of Earth science information in the form of text and graphics.
-This module will also cover effective time management, collaboration and practical Earth science techniques.
+This module covers earth science knowledge, theories, concepts and terminology.
+The module examines how interpretations are made based on a wide variety of observations and datasets and the uncertainties associated with these together with the relevance of earth science to society.
+You will learn how to: apply knowledge and understanding, construct and test hypotheses, carry out and report on investigations, access and critically assess sources of information, together with the collection, application and communication of earth science information in the form of text and graphics.
+This module will also cover effective time management, collaboration and practical earth science techniques.